 Historical references for colon hydrotherapy can even be found in such important religious text such as the Essene Gospels of Peace where Jesus explains the importance of colonics.

 Aetius, a Greek physician of the sixth century, who recommended enemas of pure water.

-It is reported that along the Ivory Coast the inhabitants administer the enemas by the use of a calabash filled with water, while in certain African tribes, a hollowed cow horn was utilized for the enema.
+Along the Ivory Coast, inhabitants administered enemas using a calabash (gourd) filled with water and in certain African tribes, a hollowed cow horn was utilized for enema.